Linux kernel: History

 Version 2.6.0 was released on 17 December 2003.
 The development for 2.6.x changed further towards including new features throughout the series.
-Among the changes that have been made in the 2.6 series are: integration of μClinux into the mainline kernel sources, PAE support, support for several new lines of CPUs, integration of Advanced Linux Sound Architecture (ALSA) into the mainline kernel sources, support for up to 2^{32} users (up from 2^{16}), support for up to 2^{29} process IDs (64-bit only, 32-bit architectures still limited to 2^{15}), substantially increased the number of device types and the number of devices of each type, improved 64-bit support, support for file systems which support file sizes of up to 16 terabytes, in-kernel preemption, support for the Native POSIX Thread Library (NPTL), User-mode Linux integration into the mainline kernel sources, SELinux integration into the mainline kernel sources, InfiniBand support, and considerably more.
+Among the changes that have been made in the 2.6 series are: integration of μClinux into the mainline kernel sources, PAE support, support for several new lines of CPUs, integration of Advanced Linux Sound Architecture (ALSA) into the mainline kernel sources, support for up to 2^{32} users (up from 2^{16}), support for up to 2^{29} process IDs (64-bit only, 32-bit architectures still limited to 2^{15}), substantially increased the number of device types and the number of devices of each type, improved 64-bit support, support for file systems that support file sizes of up to 16 terabytes, in-kernel preemption, support for the Native POSIX Thread Library (NPTL), User-mode Linux integration into the mainline kernel sources, SELinux integration into the mainline kernel sources, InfiniBand support, and considerably more.

-Starting with 2.6.x releases, the kernel supported a large number of file systems; some designed for Linux, like ext3, ext4, FUSE, Btrfs, and others native to other operating systems like JFS, XFS, Minix, Xenix, Irix, Solaris, System V, Windows and MS-DOS.
+Starting with 2.6.x releases, the kernel supported a large number of file systems.
+Some were designed for Linux, like ext3, ext4, FUSE, and Btrfs.
+Others were native to other operating systems like JFS, XFS, Minix, Xenix, Irix, Solaris, System V, Windows, and MS-DOS.

 Though development had not used a version control system thus far, in 2002, Linux developers adopted BitKeeper, which was made freely available to them even though it was not free software.
-In 2005, because of efforts to reverse-engineer it, the company which owned the software revoked its support of the Linux community.
+In 2005, because of efforts to reverse-engineer it, the company that owned the software revoked its support of the Linux community.
 In response, Torvalds and others wrote Git.
 The new system was written within weeks, and in two months the first official kernel made using it was released.

 In 2005 the stable team was formed as a response to the lack of a kernel tree where people could work on bug fixes, and it would keep updating stable versions.
 In February 2008 the linux-next tree was created to serve as a place where patches aimed to be merged during the next development cycle gathered.
-Several subsystem maintainers also adopted the suffix -next for trees containing code which they mean to submit for inclusion in the next release cycle.
+Several subsystem maintainers also adopted the suffix -next for trees containing code that they mean to submit for inclusion in the next release cycle.
 As of January 2014, the in-development version of Linux is held in an unstable branch named linux-next.

 The 20th anniversary of Linux was celebrated by Torvalds in July 2011 with the release of version 3.0.0.
 As 2.6 had been the version number for 8 years, a new uname26 personality that reports 3.x as 2.6.40+x had to be added to the kernel so that old programs would work.